patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/sentence-structure.md

 **Active voice** is when the subject of the sentence performs the action. **Passive voice** is when the subject of the sentence receives the action.

-Use active voice whenever possible.
+Use an active voice whenever possible.
 It makes a sentence shorter and gets the point across faster.

 <div class="ws-content-table">